mhaberli/ICO-ACI/README.md

-# Objective: This document describes the process of automating ACI basic tenant configuration using Intersight Cloud Orchestrator (ICO).
+# The process of automating ACI basic tenant configuration using Intersight Cloud Orchestrator (ICO).

 # Table of Contents
 1. [Overview](#markdown-header-overview)